acdcjunior/acdcjunior.github.io/_posts/2017-04-21-simple_is_better_dont_prematurely_optimize_code_unless_measured.md

 In the end of the day, most code we write is not performance-sensitive, and those extra cycles at the cost of keeping the code clean almost never are worth it.

 So don't waste yours (writing) or anyone else's (reading) time doing that.

+> “If it doesn’t work, it doesn’t matter how fast it doesn’t work.” - Mich Ravera